Nicolás Enríquez

-Nicolás Enríquez de Vargas (1704-1790) was a novohispanic painter.
+Nicolás Enríquez de Vargas (1704-1790) was a New Spanish painter.
 He was student of Juan Rodríguez Juárez.

 Biography

 We only have information of Enríquez from 1722.
 In 1728 along with José de Ibarra supports the foundation of the Academia de Pintores (Painters Academy) in New Spain, which was the precedent of the Real Academia de San Carlos.
 The most of his work remains in Guadalajara.